 Maisie Gets Her Man (1942) starring Ann Sothern, Red Skelton

-Ann Sothern stars as Maisie Ravier in this seventh entry in the “Maisie” series — here, vaudeville performer Maisie has to leave the knife-throwing act when her partner, “Professor Orco” is jilted by his girlfriend, and decides to take his revenge out on all women … starting with Maisie, the target of his knives!
+Ann Sothern stars as Maisie Ravier in Maisie Gets Her Man.
+This is the seventh entry in the “Maisie” series.
+Here, vaudeville performer Maisie has to leave the knife-throwing act when her partner, “Professor Orco” is jilted by his girlfriend, and decides to take his revenge out on all women … starting with Maisie, the target of his knives!
 Orco throwing knives at her is a very funny scene, that ends Maisie running away from the mad Orco, only end up to knocking him silly … and leaving herself unemployed once again.

-After blowing Hap off, Pappy Goodring gets into trouble with Mr. Stickwell — in turns out that the building is in the midst of bankruptcy, and he shouldn’t have hired anyone.
-Given that, she gets Pappy Goodring out of trouble, by accepting a job as Hap’s assistant — and hasn’t cost Pappy Goodring a penny.
+After blowing Hap off, Pappy Goodring gets into trouble with Mr. Stickwell.
+It turns out that the building is in the midst of bankruptcy, and he shouldn’t have hired anyone.
+Given that, she gets Pappy Goodring out of trouble, by accepting a job as Hap’s assistant.
+And hasn’t cost Pappy Goodring a penny.
 In fact, she has Hap rent an office in the building to use for rehearsals.

-After two weeks, Hap and Maisie have their first performance together — despite Hap’s bravado, it will be his first public performance.
-In their office, Hap receives a letter from home … from Elsie, the girl that he’s engaged to.
+After two weeks, Hap and Maisie have their first performance together.
+Despite Hap’s bravado, it will be his first public performance.
+In their office, Hap receives a letter from home ….
+From Elsie, the girl that he’s engaged to.
 The audience is treated to Hap’s act, complete with corny jokes — but still funny — as they rehearse.
-That night, as Hap goes on stage for the first time, he has a massive case of stage fright, and the act bombs — badly.
+That night, as Hap goes on stage for the first time, he has a massive case of stage fright.
+The act bombs — badly.
 Hap runs off the stage, and is nowhere to be found.
 Mr. Denningham was in the audience, and he mentions to Maisie how fond he is of Hap, and how he’d be happy to have Hap work for him.

 At the offices of “Denningham Sapphire Water,” Mr. Denningham is selling stock in his company — and runs off to the bank to deposit the money.
 While he’s gone, Maisie and Hap go to eat at the diner, where they find that “Pappy” Goodring has lost the building to Mr. Stickwell.
 Maisie and Hap take the opportunity to talk to Mr. Stickwell in their offices — where Mr. Stickwell drinks some of their product.
 And Hap and Maisie come to realize what they’re selling.
 All three of them leave the offices drunk, where the inebriated Mr. Stickwell rehires Pappy.